carlansley/swagger2/README.md

 $ npm test
 ```

-To see code coverage in a web-browser:
+To see code coverage in a web browser:

 ```shell
 $ npm run ci:coverage